fnca-open-standards/ticket/Open-Ticket-Specification.md

 The spatialArea property of the ticket contains the geography for the ticket in a GeoJson compatible form ([RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946)).

 The geographic information for each ticket is a FeatureCollection containing at least two features.
 One feature will be the Excavation Site, and the second would be the Buffered Excavation Site.
-These features are differentiated by using a "layer" property for the feature.
+These features are differentiated by using a "objectType" property for the feature.
 Each feature will be identified as an "excavationSite" or a "bufferedSite".

 ```
 "properties": {
-    "layer": "excavationSite"
+    "objectType": "excavationSite"
 }
 ```
 OR
 ```
 "properties": {
-    "layer": "bufferedSite"
+    "objectType": "bufferedSite"
 }
 ```